 You can upgrade your emulsion if you like, making it even more effective in tackling the damage we inflict on our hands by adding some extra actives such as cosmeceuticals.
 I really love to work with CO2 extracts because they offer a enormous range of possibilities.

 The emulsifier I have used for this cream is Plantasens HE20, mainly because it has such a lovely skin feel and I love the fact you can use this in a hot-cold-cold process.
-We also used Plantasens HE20 when we showed you how to formulate an organic shaving cream.

 Since the ascorbyl palmitate – the best form of vitamin C available to the natural formulator – is oil dispersible, I am going to do this partly in a single hot-pot version, and add a cold oil phase and a cold water phase afterwards.
 At this point, it might be worthwhile checking our guide to understanding the heat sensitivity of your carrier oils.